tenzir/tenzir/web/docs/operators/sources/velociraptor.md

 velociraptor --query "select * from pslist()"
 ```

-Subscribe to hunt that contains the `Windows` artifact:
+Subscribe to a hunt flow that contains the `Windows` artifact:

 ```
 velociraptor --subscribe Windows